MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/app-service-private-sql-multiregion-content.md

 ### Components

-- [Azure App Service][App Service overview] provides a framework for building, deploying, and scaling web apps.
-This platform offers built-in infrastructure maintenance, security patching, and scaling.
+- [Azure App Service][Azure App Service] and its [Web Apps][Azure Web Apps] feature provide a framework for building, deploying, and scaling web apps.
+The App Service platform offers built-in infrastructure maintenance, security patching, and scaling.

 - [Azure App Service VNet Integration][Integrate your app with an Azure virtual network] connects apps to Azure resources.
 If you use Azure Virtual Network to set up a non-internet-routable network, the VNet Integration feature gives apps access to those resources.
 The [regional variation of VNet Integration][Regional VNet Integration] works with virtual networks in the same region as the app.